Meta-KD: A Meta Knowledge Distillation Framework for Language Model Compression across Domains: Experiments

 \subsection{Implementation Details}

-In the implementation, we use the original $\textbf{BERT}_{\textbf{B}}$ model (L=12, H=768, A=12, Total Parameters=110M) as the initialization of all of the teachers, and use the $\textbf{BERT}_{\textbf{S}}$ model (L=4, H=312, A=12, Total Parameters=14.5M) as the initialization of all the students\footnote{https://github.com/huawei-noah/Pretrained-Language-Model/tree/master/TinyBERT}.
+In the implementation, we use the original $\textbf{BERT}_{\textbf{B}}$ model (L=12, H=768, A=12, Total Parameters=110M) as the initialization of all of the teachers, and use the $\textbf{BERT}_{\textbf{S}}$ model (L=4, H=312, A=12, Total Parameters=14.5M) as the initialization of all the students\footnote{\url{https://github.com/huawei-noah/Pretrained-Language-Model/tree/master/TinyBERT}}.

-The hyper-parameter settings of the meta-teacher model is as follows.
+The hyper-parameter settings of the meta-teacher model are as follows.
 We train 3-4 epochs with the learning rate to be 2e-5.
 The batch size and $\gamma_1$ are chosen from \{16, 32, 48\} and \{0.1, 0.2, 0.5\}, respectively.
 All the hyper-parameters are tuned on the development sets.

-For meta-distillation, we choose the hidden layers in \{3, 6, 9, 12 \} of the teacher models in the baselines and the meta-teacher model in our approach to learn the representations of the student models.
+For meta-distillation, we choose the hidden layers in \{3, 6, 9, 12\} of the teacher models in the baselines and the meta-teacher model in our approach to learn the representations of the student models.
 Due to domain difference, we train student models in 3-10 epochs, with a learning rate of 5e-5.
-The batch size and $\gamma_2$ are tuned from \{32, 256\} and \{0.1, 0.2, 0.3, 0.4, 0.5 \} for intermediate-layer distillation, respectively.
-Following~\citep{DBLP:journals/corr/abs-1909-10351}, for prediction-layer distillation, we run the method for 3 epochs, with the batch size and learning rate to be 32 and 3e-5.
+The batch size and $\gamma_2$ are tuned from \{32, 256\} and \{0.1, 0.2, 0.3, 0.4, 0.5\} for intermediate-layer distillation, respectively.
+Following~\citet{DBLP:journals/corr/abs-1909-10351}, for prediction-layer distillation, we run the method for 3 epochs, with the batch size and learning rate to be 32 and 3e-5.
 The experiments are implemented on PyTorch and run on 8 Tsela V100 GPUs.